+Reason:

-Reason: An existing project in the TIP is receiving additional funds.
+An existing project in the TIP is receiving additional funds.

+Summary/Key Information:

-Summary/Key Information: Items of particular significance for our Committees and the Board are as follows:
+Items of particular significance for our Committees and the Board are as follows:

-- Increases the funding for the Railroad and Utilities phase for the interchange improvement at I-4 and Sand Lake Road in FY 2020/21 and FY 2021/22 from a total of \$4,250,000 in federal and state funds to a total of \$12,220,000 in federal, state and local funds, an increase of \$7,970,000, to provide for utility relocations not included in the original utilities cost estimate due to expanding the scope of the project. - Increases the total funding for the construction phase for this interchange improvement from approx. \$143.1 million in federal and state funds to approx. \$177.0 million in federal, state and local funds for the period of FY 2021/22 through FY 2024/25, an increase of about \$33.9 million, due to the expansion of the scope of the project to close the gaps between this project and the I-4 Ultimate project as well as the increase in the costs of bridge construction and building materials.
+- This amendment increases the funding for the utilities relocation phase for the interchange improvement at I-4 and Sand Lake Road in FY 2020/21 and FY 2021/22 from a total of \$4,250,000 in federal and state funds to a total of \$12,220,000 in federal, state and local funds, an increase of \$7,970,000, to provide for utility relocations not included in the original utilities cost estimate due to expanding the scope of the project. - The amendment also increases the total funding for the construction phase for this interchange improvement from approx. \$143.1 million in federal and state funds to approx. \$177.0 million in federal, state and local funds for the period of FY 2021/22 through FY 2024/25, an increase of about \$33.9 million. - This funding increase is due to a design change to expand the scope of the project to include adding the resurfacing of the gap on I-4 between the Ultimate and the Beyond the Ultimate projects as well as changing a new loop ramp bridge over I-4 from concrete to steel in order to expedite the construction time frame for the bridge.
+Maintenance work on a retaining wall was also added to the project.